sumeyyebakirdal/AI-vs-Human-Face-Classification/README.md

     * Dropout (0.5) to prevent overfitting.
     * Sigmoid output for binary classification.
 3.  **Optimization:** Adam optimizer with Binary Crossentropy loss.
 ---

+## 📄 Technical Documentation
+For a deep dive into the mathematical model, hyperparameter tuning, and comprehensive literature review, please refer to our full study:

+> **[Research Paper (PDF)](docs/AI_vs_Human_Face_Research.pdf)** - *The full technical methodology and detailed analysis are available in the Research Paper (PDF) within the docs/ directory.*
+---

 ## 🚀 Getting Started